chadblack/history580/info/syllabus.md

 Other readings will be available on the web, or through this course site.
 All readings must be done before the class for which they are assigned.
 Graduate students will generally read longer selections or additional readings beyond those for undergrads.

+Looking for tools for digital research?
+[Bamboo DIRT](http://dirt.projectbamboo.org/) is a great place to start.
+Looking for more on digital history?
+[Digital History Project](http://digitalhistory.unl.edu/index.php)

 ---